ar0mant/tars-xlm_r-demo/README.md

 # Few-Shot Classification for Hate Speech Detection

 This repository is dedicated to showcasing the practical applications explored in the research "Few-Shot Classification for Hate Speech Detection".
-The primary motivation behind this study was to assess and validate the effectiveness of the Task-Aware Representation of Sentences (TARS) methodology in the context of hate speech detection across multiple languages, using the XLM-RoBERTa model.
+The primary motivation behind this study was to assess and validate the effectiveness of the Task-Aware Representation of Sentences (TARS) methodology, as described in the [original TARS paper](https://aclanthology.org/2020.coling-main.285.pdf), in the context of hate speech detection across multiple languages, using the XLM-RoBERTa model.

 ## Research Objectives